jefg89/optee_os/README.md

 - Initialization of the OPTEE kernel driver

 Unfortunately, I have no idea why the MMU and the synchronization primitives aren't working.
 If anyone knows the solution to the problems, please let me know.

+**Update:** Here you can see how the OPTEE-OS is called and initialized by the TF-A: https://github.com/peter-nebe/arm-trusted-firmware